Matching Gift Best Practices: Raise More for Your Nonprofit

 Whether you’re promoting matching gifts or acknowledging their impact and thanking donors, matching gift software streamlines the entire process.

-Our favorite solution for matching gifts is Double the Donation, which offers two options:
+Our favorite solution for matching gifts is Double the Donation.

-- The Premium Plan: Remember that matching gift search tool we mentioned earlier?
-Double the Donation’s Premium Plan gives your nonprofit access to a database of more than 20,000 companies and their matching gift programs.
+Remember that matching gift search tool we mentioned earlier?
+Double the Donation gives your nonprofit access to a database of more than 20,000 companies and their matching gift programs.
 All you have to do is embed their search tool anywhere on your website.
 That means donors who visit your website will get an opportunity to look up their employer’s program with ease.

-- 360MatchPro by Double the Donation: 360MatchPro by Double the Donation is a matching gifts automation platform that follows up with donors on your behalf.
-The platform sends out customizable emails depending on users’ eligibility that include links donors can click to update you on their matching gift status.
+Then, the platform sends out customizable emails depending on users’ eligibility that include links donors can click to update you on their matching gift status.

 For donors, finding their matching gift eligibility and understanding how to submit a matching gift request can be a real challenge.
 Using Double the Donation’s matching gift database, they’ll be directed to their company’s matching gift forms, rules, and guidelines, which will make submitting their request a breeze.

 Consider matching gift software as an effective way to incorporate all of the matching gift best practices we’ve talked about.
 From there, you’ll be well on your way to raising the funds you need for your organization and doing more good!